dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/icons/details.md

 ## Icon color

 Eufemia SVG icons do simply inherit the used color.
-In case you don't can use the [Icon component](/uilib/components/icon), you have to handle colors by yourself.
+In case you don't use the [Icon component](/uilib/components/icon), you have to handle colors by yourself.

 ### Change SVG border color